Flag

 Sanctions

-Congo DR, as a UN member, must adhere to sanctions aimed at maintaining international peace and security, which include a range of measures such as arms embargoes and travel bans.
-The UN Security Council has established 31 sanctions regimes since 1966, with 15 currently active, focusing on issues like political conflict resolution and counter-terrorism.
+Congo DR, as a UN member, must adhere to sanctions aimed at maintaining international peace and security.
+The UN Security Council has established various sanctions regimes since 1966, which include economic sanctions and targeted measures like arms embargoes and travel bans.
+Currently, there are 15 ongoing sanctions focusing on political settlements, nuclear non-proliferation, and counter-terrorism, with a Consolidated List of individuals and entities subject to these measures.

 Bribery & Corruption

-Corruption in the Democratic Republic of the Congo (DRC) is a pervasive issue that significantly hampers the business environment and investment climate, making it one of the least competitive globally.
-Despite the existence of anti-corruption laws and initiatives, such as the establishment of an anti-corruption office by former President Kabila and promises from President Tshisekedi to combat corruption, the enforcement of these laws remains inconsistent and often politically motivated.
-The deep-rooted nature of corruption, characterized by clientelism and a lack of transparency, continues to undermine fair competition and economic integrity.
+Corruption in the Democratic Republic of the Congo (DRC) is a pervasive issue that significantly hampers the country's investment climate, making it one of the least competitive globally.
+Despite the existence of anti-corruption laws and initiatives, such as the establishment of an anti-corruption office and promises from President Tshisekedi to combat corruption, enforcement remains inconsistent and often politically motivated.
+The entrenched nature of corruption, particularly in public procurement and extractive industries, along with the lack of accountability for government officials, continues to undermine efforts for transparency and fair competition.

 Economy

-The Democratic Republic of the Congo (DRC) is endowed with vast natural resources, including 1,100 minerals and precious metals, and possesses 80 million hectares of arable land, positioning it as potentially one of the richest countries in the world.
-However, despite a GDP growth of 4.1% in 2018, the DRC faces significant challenges such as inadequate infrastructure, high levels of corruption, and a large portion of its population living on less than two dollars a day, which hampers its economic development and investment climate.
+The Democratic Republic of the Congo (DRC) is endowed with vast natural resources, including 1,100 minerals and precious metals, and has 80 million hectares of arable land, positioning it as a potentially wealthy nation.
+However, the country faces significant challenges, including inadequate infrastructure, high levels of corruption, and a fragile security situation, which hinder economic development and contribute to widespread poverty, with 75 percent of its population living on less than two dollars a day.

 Buy Full Congo, the Democratic Republic Report